NFFL Docs

 Then, run:

 This will execute all services in the correct order and let you examine the individual logs.
 You'll also be able to access each container's services from the host through their image name, if necessary.
-The config files used for this test are also at /config-files
+The config files used for this test are also at /config-files, denominated with docker-compose.

 To terminate all services, simply run: